kabelwerk/sdk-js/docs/rooms.md

 const [ownMarker, otherMarker] = room.getMarkers();

-// use this method to move the connected user's marker to a different message room.moveMarker(messageId)
+// use this method to move the connected user's marker to a different message
+// specifying the message ID is optional: by default the marker will be moved
+// to the last message in the room the client is aware of room.moveMarker(messageId)
     .then((marker) => {
         // if the user does not yet have a marker in the room, it gets created